 Arm NN SDK is a set of open-source Linux software and tools that enables machine learning workloads on power-efficient devices.
 It provides a bridge between existing neural network frameworks and power-efficient Arm Cortex CPUs, Arm Mali GPUs or the Arm Machine Learning processor.

-The first release will support Caffe, with TensorFlow arriving soon after, and other neural network frameworks added subsequently.
-Arm NN will take networks from these frameworks, translate them to the internal Arm NN format and then, through the Compute Library, deploy them efficiently on Cortex-A CPUs – and, if present, Mali GPUs such as the Mali-G71 and Mali-G72.
+The latest release supports Caffe, TensorFlow, TensorFlow Lite, and ONNX.
+Arm NN takes networks from these frameworks, translates them to the internal Arm NN format and then, through the Compute Library, deploys them efficiently on Cortex-A CPUs, and, if present, Mali GPUs such as the Mali-G71 and Mali-G72.

 Arm NN for Android